ml-cube/LibreClinica/docs/manuals/monitor-manual.md

 Another option is when you have rights to a Study as a whole, so to all the sites.
 If you click the link "Change Study/Site" you can choose the Bortezomib-study and this will give you access to all sites in that study.

-# Your “Home” in LibreClinica
+# Your “Home” in I3LUNG
 ![monitor home](monitor-manual_images/monitor_home.png "monitor home")

 After you've logged in successfully your "Home"-screen opens.
 This screen displays the matrix for Source Data Validation, plus a link labeled Notes & Discrepancies Assigned to Me.
 You can always return to this screen by clicking Home in the menu in the top of screen. .

-Your main activities in LibreClinica will be Source Data Verification, or SDV, and Discrepancy Management.
+Your main activities in I3LUNG will be Source Data Verification, or SDV, and Discrepancy Management.
 You can also view all data entered by using the Subject Matrix.

 As a Monitor it is not possible for you to enter Study-data, only to review data and handle queries about it.

-In LibreClinica the participants of a Study are called Subjects or StudySubjects.
+In I3LUNG the participants of a Study are called Subjects or StudySubjects.
 The Subjects are assigned to Sites.

-# How data is organised in LibreClinica
+# How data is organised in I3LUNG

 The visits that the Subjects make in the process of the Study are called Events.